octue/octue-sdk-python/docs/source/dataset.rst

 Dataset
 =======
 A set of related :doc:`datafiles <datafile>` that exist in the same location, plus metadata.
-Typically produced by or needed for one operation in an analysis.
+Typically produced by or needed for an operation in an analysis.

 Key features
 ============